tkellen/json-api/extensions/bulk/index.md

 The "Bulk extension" is an [official extension](/extensions/#official-extensions) of the JSON API specification.
-It provides support for performing multiple operations in a request, including adding and removing multiple resources.
+It provides support for performing multiple operations in a request, including adding and removing multiple records.

 Servers and clients **MUST** negotiate support for and use of the Bulk extension [as described in the base specification](/format/#extending) using `bulk` as the